 B-cell receptor (BCR) signaling drives normal B-cell development and supports the growth and survival of malignant B-cells.
-Targeting BTK has been validated as a therapeutic strategy for B-cell malignancies such as CLL and NHL.
+Targeting BTK has been validated as an important therapeutic strategy for select B-cell malignancies including CLL and NHL.

 A phase 1 study evaluating TG-1701 as a single agent alone and in combination with ublituximab and umbralisib in patients with CLL and NHL is ongoing.Please click here to view currently available clinical trials for TG-1701.
 Please click here to view our Publications Page.

 TG-1501 (cosibelimab) is an investigational fully humanized monoclonal antibody that binds to the programmed death-ligand 1 (PD-L1) and blocks its interactions with PD-1.
 It has been well established that cancer cells can evade anti-tumor immunity through multiple mechanisms, including upregulated expression of ligands for inhibitory immune checkpoint receptors.
 Signals from PD-L1 on tumor cells and in the tumor microenvironment help those tumors avoid immune mediated elimination by preventing activation of tumor-specific effector T-cells.
 Anti-PD-L1 antibodies are designed to block that signal, permitting effector T-cells to attack and eradicate the cancer.